 Mistake 3: Neglecting Implied and Historical Volatility

-Neglecting implied and historical volatility in options trading can misguide traders when analysing payoff charts
+Neglecting implied and historical volatility in options trading can misguide traders when analysing payoff charts.

 • Implied volatility represents future price expectations influencing options pricing, while historical volatility reflects past price movements.